 Below we've outlined what we think is a fairly accurate account of the timeline for perhaps the most important of all of the modern stock exchanges.
 Admittedly, the early history of these exchanges is not well documented because their origins often date back to an informal gathering of local businessmen.

-The New York Stock Exchange or NYSE is arguably the oldest, and most well known, of all the American stock markets.
+The New York Stock Exchange or NYSE is arguably the most well known of all the American stock markets.
 The NYSE was formed in 1792 when two dozen stockbrokers from New York City had the idea to organize what was then a disorganized and chaotic method of stock trading.
-From those humble beginnings, the NYSE continues to grow, and today lists 2,356 companies with a total capitalization of nearly $17.1trillion (November 2013).
+From those humble beginnings, the NYSE continues to grow, and today lists 2,873 companies with a total capitalization of nearly $22.4 trillion (October 2020).
 In 2007, a merger of equals created the NYSE Euronext.

 The American Stock Exchange, or Amex, is a relatively recent addition to the world's stock markets.
 The history of this market begins with the Curb Exchange and the California Gold Rush of 1849.
 The Amex played an important part in the financial and business transactions associated with the mining industry in the 19th century.